Exporting to Nigeria – Overview

 Packing

-Those exporting to Nigeria should make sure that any packaging used is capable of protecting the products from extreme weather and climate changes as well as the rigors of transport and handling.
+Those exporting to Nigeria should ensure that any packaging used can protect the products from extreme weather and climate changes as well as the rigors of transport and handling.

 Methods of quoting and payment

-Quotes are usually on CIF (Incoterms 1990) basis.
+Quotes are usually on a CIF (Incoterms 1990) basis.

 When exporting to Nigeria, caution must be exercised as fraudulent business practices involving bogus financial documents are commonplace in Nigeria.

 Payment terms must be agreed to in advance.
-Whatever payment terms are agreed upon, make sure they are understood by all parties and that your client, representative or contact signs a mutually agreed document.
+Whatever payment terms are agreed upon, make sure all parties understand them and that your client, representative or contact signs a mutually agreed document.

 It is best practice for sellers dealing with new customers to use secured payment terms such as 100% payment prior to shipping, letters of credit, sight drafts or bills of exchange.